jabjabonlinemarketing/ga-client_id-session_info-gtm_template/README.md

-# Google Analytics Client ID & Session Information
+# Client ID & Session Information from Google Analytics by JabJab

 Use this Google Tag Manager variable template to easily access Google Analytics session details without directly interacting with Google Analytics cookies.